Asymptotically Improved Circuit for $d$-ary Grover's Algorithm with Advanced Decomposition of $n$-qudit Toffoli Gate: Generalized Grover's Algorithm in -ary quantum systems

-We need to iterate the Grover's operator $O(\sqrt{N})$ times to get the coefficient of the marked state $\ket{s}$ large enough that it can be obtained from measurement with probability close to 1 and thus conclude the Grover's algorithm.

-The generalized circuit for Grover's diffusion operator in $d$-ary quantum system as shown in Figure \ref{diff} can be constructed using generalized Hadamard gate, generalized NOT gate and generalized $n$-qudit Toffoli gate.
+The generalized circuit for Grover's operator, the combination of the oracle and the diffusion in $d$-ary quantum systems is shown in FIG. \ref{diff}.
+As portrayed, the diffusion operator can be constructed using generalized Hadamard gate, generalized NOT gate and generalized $n$-qudit Toffoli gate.
 As discussed in Section 2, for implementing Grover's algorithm in technology specific physical devices, the $n$-qudit Toffoli gate needs to be decomposed using one-qudit or two-qudit gates.
 While decomposing the $n$-qudit Toffoli gate, if the depth and the ancilla qudits increase arbitrarily then the time complexity of Grover's algorithm also increases, which is undesirable.
 In the next subsection, we have shown a novel approach for the decomposition of an $n$-qudit Toffoli gate with optimized depth as compared to the state-of-the-art.
-Thus, the time complexity of Grover's algorithm will also be optimized.
+Thus, the circuit depth of Grover's algorithm is also optimized.